 This body of work continues Chisom's sci-fi epic in which People of Color have abandoned a dying Earth to explore the universe.
 Westward Shrinking Hours specifically illustrates Monument Valley on Earth, where Confederate and Union soldiers have traveled to investigate reports of 'monstrous' people in the territory.
 What they find is a population in various states of evolution-these so-called monstrous or grotesque physicalities are in fact mutations developed to assist in their survival post environmental fallout.
 Overt conflict erupts across the narrative, and envelops the viewer in an explosive palette of warm tones.

 Sedrick Chisom (b.
 1989, Philadelphia, PA) lives and works in Bloomington, IN and New York, NY.
 The artist received a full scholarship to study at Cooper Union.
 While at Cooper Union, Chisom received the Jacques and Natasha Gelman Foundation Award for Exceptional Ability.
 After completing his BFA, he received his MFA from the Mason Gross School of the Arts at Rutgers University.
 His work has been displayed at numerous group shows, including at JTT Gallery, Signal Gallery, and Abrons Art Center.
 He has been featured in New American Painters (Issue 134), Forbes Magazine, Artnet, and Artsy.
-He was recently awarded The 2018-2019 VCU Fountainhead Fellowship in Painting and Drawing and was in residence at Skowhegan School of Painting and Sculpture.
+He was recently awarded The 2018-2019 VCU Fountainhead Fellowship in Painting and Drawing and is was in residence at Skowhegan School of Painting and Sculpture.